China may hike tariffs on US pork, aluminum, other goods

-China announced a $3 billion list of U.S. goods including pork, apples and steel pipe on Friday that it said may be hit with higher tariffs in a spiraling trade dispute with President Donald Trump that companies and investors worry could depress global commerce.
+China announced a $3 billion list of U.S. goods for possible retaliation in a tariff dispute with President Donald Trump and girded for a bigger battle over technology policy as financial markets sank on fears of disruption to global commerce.

-The Commerce Ministry urged Washington to negotiate a prompt settlement to the conflict over Trump's tariff hike on steel and aluminum but set no deadline.
+The Commerce Ministry said higher duties on pork, apples, steel pipe and other goods would offset Chinese losses due to Trump's tariff hike on steel and aluminum imports.
+It urged Washington to negotiate a settlement but set no deadline.

-Separately, the ministry also criticized Trump's decision to approve a possible tariff hike on billions of dollars of Chinese goods in a dispute over Beijing's technology policy.
-The ministry slammed that as "trade protectionism" but gave no indication how Beijing might respond.
+In a separate dispute with potentially bigger consequences, the ministry criticized Trump's decision Thursday to approve a possible tariff hike on Chinese goods worth up to $60 billion over Beijing's technology policy.
+It gave no indication of a possible response but the foreign ministry said Beijing will take "all necessary measures" to protect its interests.

-The ratcheting up of tensions sent a shiver through world financial markets.
-Shares tumbled on Wall Street and slumped in Asia, where Japan's Nikkei 225 index fell 3.5 percent while the Shanghai Composite index slipped 3.1 percent and Hong Kong's Hang Seng lost 2.8 percent.
+Financial markets sank on concern the escalating tensions might disrupt the biggest global trading relationship or lead other nations to raise import barriers.

+U.S. stocks sank.
+In Asia, Tokyo's benchmark tumbled by an unusually large 4.6 percent while the Shanghai Composite index fell 4.5 percent.

 The dollar dipped to 104.85 yen as investors shifted into the Japanese currency, which is viewed as a "safe haven" from risk.

-China's proposed tariff hikes in response to the steel and aluminum duties appeared to be aimed at increasing domestic U.S. pressure on Trump by making clear which exporters, including farm areas that voted for the president in 2016, might be hurt.
+China's response Friday appeared to be aimed at increasing domestic U.S. pressure on Trump by making clear which exporters, including farm areas that voted for him in 2016, might be hurt.

 "Beijing is extending an olive branch and urging the U.S. to resolve trade disputes through dialogue rather than tariffs," said economist Vishnu Varathan of Mizuho Bank in a report.
 "Nevertheless, the first volley of shots and retaliatory response has been set off."

+Chinese officials are trying to figure out how to "engage constructively" with the Trump administration, said Jake Parker, vice president for China operations of the U.S.-China Business Council, which represents American companies that do business with China.

+"They want to understand what the Trump administration's priority is for China to be able to offset some of these concerns," said Parker.
+"Until the Trump administration articulates those concerns and how China can address them, it's going to be very, very difficult for China to make those changes domestically."

-The ministry said Beijing was considering a tariff increase of 25 percent on pork and aluminum scrap, mirroring Trump's 25 percent charge on steel.
-A second list of goods including wine, apples, ethanol and stainless steel pipe would be charged 15 percent, mirroring Trump's tariff hike on aluminum.
+The proposed measures would impose a 25 percent tariff on pork and aluminum scrap, mirroring Trump's 25 percent charge on steel, according to the Commerce Ministry.
+A second list of goods including wine, apples, ethanol and stainless steel pipe would be charged 15 percent, the same margin as Trump's tariff hike on aluminum.

-The ministry said Chinese purchases of those goods last year totaled $3 billion.
-That would be less than 1 percent of Chinese imports of U.S. goods and far smaller than the range of imports targeted by Trump's order Thursday in the technology dispute.
+Chinese purchases of those goods last year totaled $3 billion, the ministry said.
+That would be less than 2 percent of China's $153.9 billion of imports of U.S. goods last year a fraction of the goods targeted by Trump's order Thursday in the technology dispute.

-American business groups have warned Trump his aluminum and steel tariffs could hurt the U.S. economy and disrupt exports.
+American business groups have warned the aluminum and steel tariffs could hurt the U.S. economy and disrupt exports.

-Abroad, companies worry the dispute could spiral into tit-for-tat import controls by governments worldwide that could dampen global trade.
+The U.S. tariff hike on steel and aluminum imports also has irked Japan, America's closest ally in Asia.

+"We have repeatedly told the U.S. side that steel and aluminum imports from its ally Japan will not adversely affect America's national security, and that Japan should be excluded," said Chief Cabinet Secretary Yoshihide Suga.

 China's top economic official, Premier Li Keqiang, appealed to Washington on Tuesday to "act rationally" and said, "we don't want to see a trade war."